devopsdays/devopsdays-web/content/events/2019-seattle/sponsor-info.md

 * WiFi is shared with the conference attendees, bandwidth heavy demos are not recommended

 The sponsor area will be set up to encourage people to hang out and enjoy coffee breaks and meals.
 It isn’t designed like a big trade show with aisles of booths.
 You should bring retractable banners instead of traditional trade show booths.

+**IMPORTANT - Banners of the "don't bring this" style will not be allowed!
+We feel it's important to make sure the people who follow the rules aren't placed at a disadvantage for doing so.**

 <img style="max-width: 500px; padding: 0px 20px 20px 0px" src="/events/2017-seattle/banner_styles.png">